Skip to main content

 The use cases for the web worker are:

-• Complex Calculations: Web workers are ideas for performing complex mathematical calculations or data processing tasks without impacting the main thread.
+• Complex Calculations: Web workers are ideal for performing complex mathematical calculations or data processing tasks without impacting the main thread.

-• Large Data Handling: When dealing with the large datasets or files, webworker can help process and parse the data in ther background.
+• Large Data Handling: When dealing with large datasets or files, web workers can help process and parse the data in their background.

-• Background Services: Web workers can be used to run background services such as periodic data synchoronization or background notifications.
+• Background Services: Web workers can be used to run background services such as periodic data synchronization or background notifications.

 So, Let's try to implement a web worker in a React application: